Williano/World-Time/README.md

 # world_time

-An application to display world time map of different countries.
+A Flutter application to display world time map of different countries.

 ## Getting Started